sbormann/ioBroker.iqontrol/README.md

 ### <img src="img/icons/door_closed.png" width="32"> Door, <img src="img/icons/window_closed.png" width="32"> Window:
 * STATE: boolean - display if the door or window is opened or closed.
-    *  Alternativeley you can assign a value-list, to display additional states like 'tilted'.
+    * Alternatively you can assign a value-list, to display additional states like 'tilted'.
     * You can also assign a string to display any text like "3 windows open" or "all closed".
 * Respect the linked-view-property